 Want to make your own?
 Of course you do!

 Using a pretty large piece of wax paper begin setting up your crafting area.
 Paint the glue onto the wax paper.
 Be generous with the glue, Elmer’s School Glue worked great for us and of course it dries clear.

-Once the glue is on the wax paper start creating your rainbow.
+Once the glue is on the wax paper start creating your rainbow with the squares of colored tissue paper.
 When asking Jude what order the colors go in on a Rainbow he started singing a song from Mickey Mouse Clubhouse.
 Such a fun craft.
 I let him decide how much of each color to use and how he wanted his Rainbow to be shaped.

 After we were done with the Rainbow colors and white clouds Jude told me that we needed a treasure at the Rainbow too.
 Well of course we need a Pot O Gold!
 Well done Jude.

 This is the face of a pleased boy!
 Check out that Treasure he made!!

 Once the tissue paper is in place you will need to roll out another sheet of wax paper and paint more white glue onto it.
 Simply place the second piece of wax paper glue side down onto the tissue paper.
 Smooth out and remove any air bubbles.

 Let the glue dry completely, we let ours sit over night, once dry you can cut your Rainbow Stained Glass out.